-Dawson, a Democrat, was the representative for Pennsylvania's 21st congressional district from 1865 to 1867.
+Dawson was the representative for Pennsylvania’s 21st congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Dec 1851 to Mar 1867, Dawson missed 404 of 2,275 roll call votes, which is 17.8%.
 This is better than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.